-In order to Map the Value Stream, you must first know what a Value Stream is and how to identify one.
+In order to map the value stream, you must first know what a value stream is and how to identify one.

 3. Create Flow

-This may be the easiest Lean Manufacturing Principle of them all.
-Resist the temptation to overcomplicate this.
+This may be the easiest lean Manufacturing principle of them all; resist the temptation to overcomplicate this.

-Approach Creating Flow in the same logical manner you would any aspect of your life.
+Approach creating flow in the same logical manner you would any aspect of your life.
 Look for ways to:

-- Minimize possible damage or quality issues
+Minimize possible damage opportunities

-A well thought out work area results in reduced production time, reduced levels of inventory, and less redundancy in material handling.
+A well-thought-out work area results in reduced production time, reduced levels of inventory, and less redundancy in material handling.
 Good flow allows you to get from A to Z without skipping letters, without circling back, and without having to buy a vowel, Vanna.

 4. Establish Pull

-- You no longer require the huge buffer of inventory you once did
+You no longer require the huge buffer of inventory you once did

-- You don’t have to stock nearly as many raw materials and components
+You don’t have to stock nearly as many raw materials and components

-- You’re not racing the clock
+You’re not racing the clock

-- When you find a problem, your folks are not having to disrupt production to search the mountain of finished goods you had in inventory to isolate potential defects
+When you find a problem, your folks are not having to disrupt production to search the mountain of finished goods you had in inventory to isolate potential defects

-Before your newly implemented Flow, anytime drawings were revised to reflect a new requirement, you went into instant panic mode.
+Before your newly implemented flow, any time drawings were revised to reflect a new requirement, you went into instant panic mode.
 How would you locate the components and finished goods that were now effectively obsolete?
 That inventory would never be usable.

-Think how much more available real estate you’ll have now that you don’t have Olympic stadiums full of inventory.
+Think of how much more available real estate you’ll have now that you don’t have Olympic stadiums full of inventory.
 You don’t have to overbuild or underbuild because inventory is no longer the boss.